egel-lang/egel-lang.github.io/FAQ.md

   trivial scripting tasks.
 + Type systems are a nice to have.
 Surprisingly, the workhorse of functional programming after sixty years still is Lisp.
 Its usage outnumbers other functional languages by several orders.
-I am not sure what to conclude from that, but at least it shows that in practice people don't care much.
+I am not sure what to conclude from that but at least it shows that in practice people don't care much.
 + Types get in the way.
 Some mathematics is more easily described, matrix operations, in an untyped language.
 I want to script data-center calculations.
 It seemed a reasonable choice.
 + I wouldn't know what type system to implement.
 As a language needs to support more features its type system also becomes more baroque to meet new requirements.
-Academics constantly publish about novel type system fixing yet another triviality, it's hard to get right and easy to get wrong.
+Academics constantly publish novel type system fixing yet another triviality, it's hard to get right and easy to get wrong.
 + After I got used to the idea I actually started wondering what would open up with an untyped language.
 Lisp research has lead to some baffling new